-F. INITIATIVE ACTIVITY QUANTITATIVE ANALYSIS
+F. INITIATIVE ACTIVITE QUANTITATIVE ANALYSIS

-Our research shows that from 1849 to 2017, the California constitution was amended 518 times.
-55 Since the initiative became available in 1912, the state constitution was amended 433 times total: Of those 53 were voter initiatives (12% of all amendments since 1912) and the remaining 380 (88%) were legislative proposals.
-And including constitutional revisions, the California constitution was changed 539 times.
+Our research shows that from 1849 to 2017, the California constitution was amended 518 times.55 Since the initiative became available in 1912, the state constitution was amended 433 times total: Of those 53 were voter initiatives (12% of all amendments since 1912)

-California ranks second in its overall use of the initiative, and while the California constitution has been amended more than most other states, it is not the most-amended state constitution (Alabama's is).
-56 Part of the reason California's constitution has a higher number of initiative amendments than some other states is the fact that compared to them, California has the least onerous procedural requirements for the electorate to enact constitutional amendments.
-57 The usual conclusion is that the initiative process has a substantial effect on the rate of constitutional amendment in the state.
-58
+California ranks second in its overall use of the initiative, and while the California constitution has been amended more than most other states, it is not the most-amended state constitution (Alabama's is).56 Part of the reason California's constitution has a higher number of initiative amendments than some other states is the fact that compared to them, California has the least onerous procedural requirements for the electorate to enact constitutional amendments.57 The usual conclusion is that the initiative process has a substantial effect on the rate of constitutional amendment in the state.58

 Our data show that the opposite is true: the initiative process does not have a disproportionate effect on the amendment rate of the California constitution.59 Initiative amendments (53) make up just 12% of the total ballot measures (433) amending the constitution from 1912 to 2017.60 Nor is it surprising that California's constitution is longer or has more amendments than the federal charter.
 State constitutions tend to be longer than the federal government's because they design different political systems: the state is a general government, while the federal government has limited powers.
-And state constitutions (including California's) generally have more accessible amendment procedures than the onerous process provided in the federal
+And state constitutions (including California's) generally have more accessible amendment procedures than the onerous process provided in the federal 574 constitution; as a result, "every state constitution is amended more frequently than the U.S. Constitution."61 As of 2017, the aggregate state constitutional amendments number 7,586--over 150 amendments per state on average, which is over ten times the federal amendment rates are not comparable.